 National 4 National 5 Higher Advanced Higher (SCQF Level 4) (SCQF Level 5) (SCQF Level 6) (SCQF Level 7) Course Content Course Content Course Content Course Content Research and develop thoughts and ideas in 2D and/or 3D formats in response to a theme.
 Produce observational drawings and studies and develop expressive ideas and compositions by experimenting with and using art materials, techniques and/or technology in creative and expressive ways.
 Design unit Plan, research and develop creative design ideas in response to a given brief Develop creativity and problem solving skills and consider the design opportunities, issues and constraints of the brief Experiment with and develop media handling skills when producing design ideas in 2D/or 3D formats.
 Art & Design studies is integrated into the units.
 Expressive folio: Plan, research and develop creative express stimulus.
-Develop knowledge and understanding of al cultural and other influences affecting their versearch.
-Produce a single line of development and a Reflect on and evaluate your creative procest Design folio Plan, research and develop creative design 3D or 2D Graphic Design.
-Develop knowledge and understanding of cultural and other influences affecting their versearch.
-Produce a single line of development and a certain compile a var market research.
-Produce a single line of development and a certain compile a var market research.
-Are design brief and compile a var market research.
-Produce a single line of development and a certain compile a var market research.
-Produce a single line of development and a certain compile a var market research.
-Selflect on and evaluate their design process of their work.
+Develop knowledge and understanding of a cultural and other influences affecting their v.
+Respond to a theme and produce 2D/3D ar research.
+Produce a single line of development and a Reflect on and evaluate your creative proce Design folio Plan, research and develop creative design 3D or 2D Graphic Design.
+Develop knowledge and understanding of cultural and other influences affecting their v.
+Respond to a design brief and compile a var market research.
+Produce a single line of development and a c.
+Reflect on and evaluate their design process of their work.
 Art & Design studies: Analyse the work of artists and designers.
-Demonstrate knowledge and understanding other influences on artists' and designers' works show knowledge and understanding of exprappropriate art and design vocabulary. rtists' working practices and the social, work and practice. halytical drawings, studies and investigative final piece. has and the visual qualities of their work. work in response to a design brief - either lesigners' working practices and the social, work and practice. hiety of 2D/3D investigative material and design solution.
-Is and the aesthetic and functional qualities of the impact of social, cultural and/or ork and practice.
+Demonstrate knowledge and understanding other influences on artists' and designers' wo.
+Show knowledge and understanding of exprappropriate art and design vocabulary. rtists' working practices and the social, work and practice. halytical drawings, studies and investigative final piece. ss and the visual qualities of their work. work in response to a design brief - either designers' working practices and the social, work and practice. iety of 2D/3D investigative material and design solution. s and the aesthetic and functional qualities of the impact of social, cultural and/or ork and practice.
 You will choose to produce either an Expressive OR Design folio.
 If you are intending on furthering a career in Art and Design you will be given guidance on producing a professional portfolio.
 Expressive: You will select a theme or stimulus for their portfolio.
-You follow a creative process to develop expressive art ideas and resolve and realise artworks which are influenced by your investigation into art practice. artwork.
+You follow a creative process to develop expressive art ideas and resolve and realise artworks which are influenced by your investigation into art practice.
 Design: You will select a design brief for your portfolio.
 You will follow a design process to develop design ideas and resolve and realise solutions which are influenced by your investigation into design practice Written work takes the form of a contextual analysis by discussing related contexts and analysing their impact on the features of the design work.
 You then reflect on and evaluate your work.
 Course Assessment Assessment is based on the Design and Expressive units and the critical element of the course.
-Assessment is based on the externally n 80% - portfolio, 20% - question paper.
+Assessment is based on the externally r 80% - portfolio, 20% - question paper.
 H paper. narked Portfolio and a Question Paper.
 N5: Higher: 77% - portfolio, 23% - question Assessment is based on the Portfolio and Contextual Analysis.
 Possible career path Click here for more information on the career options below